gpdowney/lightweightLSAT/docs/how-to-study/checklists.md

 !!! quote "The value of checklists"

-    In [*The Checklist Manifesto*][Gawande], Atul Gawande relates a story about modern airplanes, which is also true about the LSAT.
+    In [*The Checklist Manifesto* (external link)][Gawande], Atul Gawande relates a story about modern airplanes, which is also true about the LSAT.

     When airplanes were new, their pilots were Cowboys.
     They flew with intuition and guts.